XxFri3ndlyxX/esx_illegal_drugs/README.md

 **REQUIREMENTS**
 This version is modified to use [FiveMIPL](https://github.com/XxFri3ndlyxX/fivem-ipl)
 You will also need [Teleport Script](https://github.com/XxFri3ndlyxX/Teleport)
+You will also need the latest es_extended and esx_policejob.

 **INSTALATION**
 Put resource esx_illegal_drugs in your server